 Once I was done at Rolling retreats shaking down all the systems, I headed home.
 The first thing I did once I was home was add 1410-watts of solar to the roof of the trailer and finish off the rest of the installation.
 Here is a link to a discussion thread I started on the Escapees RVNetwork forum about the complete build out of my system and here is a link to the description of the system locally on my website.

-We have been served very well by this system since I built it, but I am always looking to the future.
+We were served very well by that system, but I am always looking to the future.
 In late 2021, I decided to upgrade the solar array.
 I changed out the original panels for larger ones.
-I now have 2190-watts of solar on the roof.
+This gave me 2190-watts of solar on the roof.
 I didn’t always get the production I needed to cover our usage from the original panels.
 I’m not much of a conservationist when it comes to using power in my RV.
-Even as I do upgrades to my current RV, I also have my next “system” planned for the next RV.
-I don’t know exactly when I will get to build it for myself (if my wife has anything to say about it, it will be well out in the future), but it is nice to dream.
-In the meantime, I am enjoying designing and building systems for others.
+The additional solar was very nice to have and meant my already minimal generator run time was reduced even more.
+Even as I did upgrades to my RV, I was also planning my next “system” for the next RV.
+I didn’t know exactly when I would get to build it for myself (if my wife had anything to say about it, it would have been well out in the future), but it was nice to dream.
+In the meantime, I enjoyed designing and building systems for others.

-UPDATE: Since the business started in May of 2021, the vast majority of my customers have asked for Victron based systems in their RV’s.
+Since the business started, the vast majority of my customers asked me to build Victron based systems in their RV’s.
 That “next system” I mentioned above that I had in my head for my “next RV” was going to be a Victron based system as well.
 I decided why wait for the “next RV” to build it.
 In November of 2021 I upgraded my Magnum based system to a Victron based system.
 My Victron system is a bit overkill for an RV system, but it does double duty for me.
 It allows us to boondock and power our RV like it is plugged in (whether we have a shore power source or not) and it is an excellent demonstration system I can use to show customers.
 It has all the bells and whistles and lets me show people what is possible.
 Here is a link to the new system locally on my website.
 Check it out and let me know what you think.